paucabar/neurosphear_assay/README.md

 * _BaSiC_ update site (Fiji)
 * _ilastik_ update site (Fiji)
 * _Morphology_ update site (Fiji)
+* Image dataset following an IN Cell Analyzer file naming convention (note that the NeuroMol update site includes a [macroinstruction](https://github.com/paucabar/other_macros) to turn data acquired with diferent high content microscopes into an IN Cell Analyzer file naming convention dataset)

 How to [follow an update site](https://imagej.net/Following_an_update_site) in Fiji